Eleanor Barraclough

-Eleanor Rosamund Barraclough is a British historian, broadcaster and writer.
+Eleanor Barraclough is a British historian, broadcaster and writer.

-Much of her work explores the cultures, literatures and languages of the medieval north, particularly Viking Age history and Old Norse-Icelandic literature.
-She is the author of Embers of the Hands: Hidden Histories of the Viking Age (Profile, 2024) and Beyond the Northlands: Viking Voyages and the Old Norse Sagas (Oxford University Press, 2016).
-She also co-edited Imagining the Supernatural North (University of Alberta Press, 2016).
+Her work explores the cultures, literatures and languages of the medieval north, particularly Viking Age history, Old Norse-Icelandic literature and mythology, and the British Isles in the first millennium CE.
+Her most recent book, Embers of the Hands: Hidden Histories of the Viking Age (Profile, 2024) was shortlisted for the Wolfson History Prize, longlisted for the Women’s Prize for Non-Fiction, and chosen as a Times History Book of the Year.

+Academia

-Eleanor Barraclough studied at the University of Cambridge, in the Department of Anglo-Saxon, Norse and Celtic, where she earned an MA (Cantab), an MPhil, and a PhD.
+Eleanor Barraclough studied at the University of Cambridge, in the Department of Anglo-Saxon, Norse and Celtic, where she completed an MA (Cantab), an MPhil, and a PhD.
 She then moved to the University of Oxford, where she was a Leverhulme Early Career Fellow in the Faculty of English, and an Extraordinary Junior Research Fellow at The Queen's College.
 From there she moved to Durham University, where she was associate professor in Medieval History and Literature.
-She is currently Senior Lecturer in Environmental History at Bath Spa University.
+She is currently Reader in Public History at Bath Bath Spa University.
 She held an AHRC Leadership Grant from 2020 to 2024, for a multidisciplinary study of forests in early northern Germanic cultures.

+Broadcasting

 In 2013, Barraclough was chosen as one of ten BBC / AHRC New Generation Thinkers, in a competition to develop a new generation of academics who can bring the best of university research and scholarly ideas to a broad audience through the media and public engagement.
-Since then, she has presented many documentaries on BBC Radio 3 and 4, for series such as Costing the Earth, On Your Farm, Sunday Feature and Open Country.

-Barraclough was a regular presenter on Radio 3's Free Thinking and hosted three series of the Time Travellers podcast for Radio 3's Essential Classics.
-She also presented BBC Four's Beyond the Walls: In Search of the Celts.
-In 2020, she was a judge for the Costa Book Award for Biography.
-In 2019 and 2020, she was a judge for the BBC Countryfile Magazine Awards.
-When she appeared as a guest on Radio 3's Private Passions, her music choices included ‘Rotlaust tre fell’ by Wardruna.
-Thanks to her BBC documentaries, she has jammed with Viking musicians, dunked herself in a frozen lake in search of immortality, and been knighted with a walrus penis bone in the Arctic.